NabiilahArdini/microbiome/book/book/04-amplicon.md

 ## [3]   232 GCGAGCGTTATCCGGATTTATTG...CGCTGAGGCACGAAAGCGTGGGT ASV3
 ```

-We finally have our final phyloseq object containing **ASVs table**, our sample metadata, taxonomy table for our ASVs, and its DNA sequences.
+We finally have our final phyloseq object containing ASVs table, our sample metadata, taxonomy table for our ASVs, and its DNA sequences.

 ```r